BHBarlow/Grimoire/README.md

 # Grimoire

-Self-hosted library for technical books, with full-text search that actually searches *inside* the books.
+Self-hosted library for books, with full-text search that actually searches *inside* the books.

-Search "iptables NAT" → get every book containing it, the matching page, a highlighted excerpt, and a link that opens the PDF at that exact page.
+Search "example" → get every book containing it, the matching page, a highlighted excerpt, and a link that opens the PDF at that exact page.
+It will also have a drop down per book to help with having too many results clog up the screen.

 ---